DrDano/Robo-Gladiators/README.md

 # Robo-Gladiators
-A fight to the death between yourself (as a gladiator) and your AI opponent.
+A fight to the death between your gladiator and your AI opponent.
 Are you not entertained?